Naiqqqqq/omc-telegram-bot/README.md

 - Real-time attendance will be updated on the google sheets accordingly
 - Attendance log will be generated and updated in `attendance.txt`

+## Refresh Token

+- When token in `token.json` expires, generate a new one by deleting the file and running the application.